archiewald/blog/_posts/2018-11-12-first-hackathon.md

 1. The app validates provided data.
 1. If ok, JSON and csv is generated from data, available to be downloaded and easy to read by machine.

 Lot of stuff going on...
-But we managed to provide a beautiful interactive mocks (big kudos for Kasia ️❤️) and create a simple demo app which processed exemplary data set.
+But we managed to provide a beautiful [interactive mocks](https://xd.adobe.com/view/c37a07e8-b84a-4309-5964-fc9753b30264-b54b/?fullscreen) (big kudos for Kasia ️❤️) and create a simple demo app which processed exemplary data set.
 Nice job!
+(You can access mocks providing password: `Monster1` )

 <div class="img-block">
     <img src="{{ "/assets/2018-11-12/team2.jpg" | absolute_url }}" alt="team 2">